fictionco/fiction/@apps/docs/src/docs/framework/filters.md

 A common scenario for using Filters is to fire and "await" a list of async callbacks at some point in Factor's lifecycle.

-Since this is encountered so often, Factor has two special helper functions specifically for creating and calling async callbacks `Factor.$filters.callback` and `runCallbacks`.
+Since this is encountered so often, Factor has two special helper functions specifically for creating and calling async callbacks `addCallback` and `runCallbacks`.

 Here is an example using these helpers: